-Seeking and obtaining Professional advice
+Seeking and obtaining Professional Advice

-The information and material provided within this website do not replace or supplant the need for professional advice, particularly given the complex nature of retirement planning.
+The information and material provided within this website does not replace or supplant the need for professional advice, particularly given the complex nature of retirement planning.
 As we mention elsewhere, the website is intended to assist you in managing the provision of this advice, and you should remain responsible for the planning outcomes – not your advisor.

 When it comes to individuals and families seeking professional advice, it is often driven by the recommendation of friends or acquaintances, or by geography.
 Neither is necessarily wrong, but the key driver should be to find an adviser - whether a lawyer, tax advisor or financial planner - whose skills and experience are a match for your requirements.
 Remember, for example, that not all financial planners have experience with entry to aged care homes, just as not all tax advisors will be familiar with the treatment of foreign pensions and not all lawyers will provide advice in relation to retirement village contracts.